 At the time this house was built the Greek Revival era was almost over.

-Greek Revival architecture was most popular roughly from the 1830s
+Greek Revival architecture was most popular roughly from the 1830s to

-of the American Romantic revival styles.
+is the first of the American Romantic revival styles.

 Greek Revival elements are taken from a classic Greek Temple with columns